seanbaxter/DirectXShaderCompiler/docs/YamlIO.rst

 Output
 ======

-The llvm::yaml::Output class is used to generate a YAML document from your in-memory data structures, using traits defined on your data types.
+The llvm37::yaml::Output class is used to generate a YAML document from your in-memory data structures, using traits defined on your data types.
-To instantiate an Output object you need an llvm::raw_ostream, an optional context pointer and an optional wrapping column:
+To instantiate an Output object you need an llvm37::raw_ostream, an optional context pointer and an optional wrapping column:

 .. code-block:: c++

       class Output : public IO {
       public:
-        Output(llvm::raw_ostream &, void *context = NULL, int WrapColumn = 70);
+        Output(llvm37::raw_ostream &, void *context = NULL, int WrapColumn = 70);

 Once you have an Output object, you can use the C++ stream operator on it to write your native data as YAML.
 One thing to recall is that a YAML file